Research & Development

 WEATHER-Eye (WEATHER-Endurance Aircraft Technology to Hold, Evade and Recover by Eye) technology

-Image of runway sensor placement
+Image of contaminated runway detection technology

-Advance weather prediction technology
+Lightning risk prediction technology

 Advance information about weather conditions that might cause icing or lightning strikes makes it possible for an aircraft to avoid weather conditions that present a threat during operation.
 In addition to contributing to aircraft safety, this also reduces airframe repairs to fix damages caused by lightning strikes, which leads to improved operating efficiency.
 Accordingly, JAXA has started working to develop technology for the advance detection of weather conditions.